-At first glance, worn teeth may be diagnosed as purely a cosmetic issue.
-However, with a more in-depth analysis, worn teeth may be an indication of an advanced dental issue, such as TMD, Occlusal dysfunction, or tooth grinding.
+At first glance, a dentist may diagnose worn and flat teeth as purely a cosmetic issue.
+However, with more in-depth analysis, worn teeth may indicate a dental issue, such as TMD, occlusal dysfunction, bruxism, or teeth grinding.

 Types of Tooth Wear:

-Attrition: This type of tooth wear occurs when the top and bottom biting surfaces of the teeth grind against each other.
+Attrition: This type of tooth wear occurs when the teeth’ top and bottom biting surfaces grind against each other.
 This may occur in patients who grind or clench their teeth, whether during sleep (sleep bruxism) or during the day (awake bruxism).

 Abrasion: When there is repeated friction against the tooth, it can lead to abrasion.
 The most common form of this is harsh brushing and using the teeth as tools.

-Erosion: When acids make contact with the tooth enamel, it can lead to erosion.
-Acids may result from citrus fruits, stomach acids from acid reflux or vomiting.
+Erosion: When acids contact the tooth enamel, it can lead to erosion.
+Acids may result from citrus fruits, stomach acids from acid reflux, or vomiting.

 What Causes Worn Teeth?

-Minimal tooth wear may occur naturally as we age; however, excessive tooth wear should be examined and addressed just in case.
-Diagnosing tooth wear requires a comprehensive examination of the masticatory system ( teeth, muscles, joints, and jaw).
+Minimal tooth wear may occur naturally as we age; however, you should address excessive tooth wear just in case.
+Diagnosing tooth wear requires a comprehensive examination of the masticatory system (teeth, muscles, joints, and jaw).

-An in-depth analysis of the primary factors that may contribute to tooth wear can help create a more dynamic treatment plan.
+An in-depth analysis of the primary factors contributing to tooth wear can help create a more dynamic treatment plan.
 Discovering the underlying cause of tooth wear can help aid in its prevention and overall treatment.
-Tooth wear is a pathological process so establishing the underlying causes is a key part of prevention.
+Tooth wear is a pathological process, so establishing the underlying causes is key to prevention.